rubycocos/text/README.md

-# textutils  - text filters, helpers, readers and more
+# text tools, libraries & scripts

-Gem Family:
+Gems:

 - [**textutils**](textutils)       - text filters, helpers, readers and more
 - [textutils-more](textutils-more)

 ## License

-The `textutils` scripts are dedicated to the public domain.
+The scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.